PhD tuition fees

 - £2,203 for part-time research degrees

-Tuition fees for Overseas students can be downloaded below:
+Tuition fees for International students can be downloaded below:

 Some postgraduate courses may include an additional charge known as a fee band.
 This is to cover associated costs including equipment, laboratory consumables, specialist technical support, data processing, training and travel.
 You will be notified at the point of offer if a fee band is applicable.